Scheduling with Probabilistic Per-Packet Real-Time Guarantee for URLLC: Introduction

+While on a per stream-level these use cases and requirements generally fall in the realm of URLLC as introduced with Release 16 in 5G, in aggregate the aforementioned requirements go far beyond what the current 5G URLLC systems are capable of providing.
+Advanced approaches are required which in particular are capable of \textit{per packet real-time communication guarantees}.

-Unlike traditional, best-effort wireless networks designed for high-throughput applications, reliable and real-time delivery of individual packets is critical for URLLC applications \cite{Zhang:pktRT}.
-In industrial sensing and control, for instance, tens or hundreds of nodes may periodically generate packets that need to be delivered to their destinations in a few milliseconds, and the probability of packet loss or deadline violation shall be no more than $10^{-6}$ or even $10^{- 9}$ \cite{weiner2014}.
-Several recent studies \cite{DengWCZ17} \cite{HouBK09} \cite{JiGLS14} \cite{KangWJY16} have considered long-term real-time communication guarantees (e.g., ensuring a long-term, asymptotic probability of real-time packet delivery), but they did not address the per-packet real-time communication guarantees required by URLLC applications. \ifthenelse{\boolean{short}} {} { Chen et al$.$ \cite{Zhang:pktRT} have proposed an earliest-deadline-first (EDF) scheduling algorithm that ensures probabilistic per-packet real-time guarantee in single-cell, single-channel settings.
-However, the EDF-based algorithm tends to under-perform in multi-channel settings, and it does not address inter-cell interference in multi-cell settings. }
+In the literature, different approaches exist towards such guarantees.
+Several recent studies have considered age-of-information minimization \cite{2021aoi,Kuo:minAOI-scheduling,2022aoi,Modiano:minAOI,Hou:minAOIScheduling}. \ifthenelse{\boolean{short}} {Chen et al$.$~\cite{Zhang:pktRT} have proposed an earliest-deadline-first (EDF) scheduling algorithm that ensures probabilistic per-packet real-time guarantee in single-cell, single-channel settings. } {} Nevertheless, these approaches do not address the per-packet real-time communication guarantees required by \ifthenelse{\boolean{short}} {heterogeneous URLLC applications in multi-cell, multi-channel networks. } {heterogeneous URLLC applications. } \ifthenelse{\boolean{short}} {} { Chen et al$.$~\cite{Zhang:pktRT} have proposed an earliest-deadline-first (EDF) scheduling algorithm that ensures probabilistic per-packet real-time guarantee in single-cell, single-channel settings.
+However, EDF-based algorithms tend to under-perform in multi-channel settings, while more importantly these approaches do not address the issue of interference in multi-cell deployments.
+Indeed, interference can lead to severe implications for URLLC systems jeopardizing any per-packet guarantee~\cite{2022_Ganjalizadeh_URLLC_Interference}. }